 Marital Property Distribution

+When a household is split, property must be divided.
 If spouses cannot agree on how their assets will be divided upon divorce, they effectively leave the decision to a judge.
-Generally, anything acquired by either of the spouses before the marriage is considered separate property not subject to distribution and anything acquired by either spouse after the marriage is considered marital property which may be divided according to state law.
+Generally, anything acquired by either of the spouses before the marriage is considered separate property not subject to distribution.
+Anything acquired by either spouse after the marriage is considered marital property, which may be divided according to state law.

-Alabama follows the system of equitable distribution when it comes to the division of marital property.
-This means that courts will divide marital property equitably.
-The division does not have to be equal; it just has to be fair.
-This is a subjective determination to be made by the judge based on each spouse’s other assets, the duration of the marriage, the health of each party and their future earning power, as well as other factors.
-The Huntsville divorce lawyers at Hodges Trial Lawyers, P.C. provide experienced legal advice regarding all aspects of divorce, including marital property distribution and settlement.
+Alabama follows equitable distribution when it comes to the division of marital property.
+The division does not have to be 50-50, it just has to be fair.
+This is a subjective determination made by the judge based on each spouse’s other assets, the duration of the marriage, the health of each party and their future earning power, as well as other factors.

-One spouse may be required to pay alimony, or financial support, to the other.
-Generally, alimony may be awarded on a temporary basis while the divorce proceedings are ongoing, as well as on a permanent basis once the divorce is final.
-In Alabama, there are two types of alimony: alimony in gross, which comes in the form of a lump sum payment; and periodic alimony, which is paid in installments on an ongoing basis.
-Factors that judges consider include:
+During a divorce proceeding, it may be determined that one spouse may be required to pay alimony, or financial support, to the other.
+Alimony may be awarded on a temporary basis while the divorce proceedings are ongoing, as well as on a permanent basis once the divorce is final.
+In Alabama, there are two types of alimony:

 - Conduct that contributed to the divorce